lebraat/github-contribution-analysis/README.md

 ## 🚀 Quick Start for Everyone

 ### What is this?
-This is a simple web tool that helps you understand your GitHub contribution activity over the last 3 years.
-Whether you're a student, professional, or just curious about your coding journey, this app provides insights into your GitHub contributions.
+This is a simple web tool that helps you understand your GitHub commit activity over the last 3 years.
+Whether you're a student, professional, or just curious about your coding journey, this app provides insights into your GitHub commits.

 ### How to Use the App
 1. Visit: [https://github-contribution-analysis.vercel.app/](https://github-contribution-analysis.vercel.app/)